-Since we are moving in about a week, I am cooking as if I am a contestant on Chopped.
+We are moving in about a week, which means I am cooking as if I am a contestant on Chopped.
 We are emptying out the fridge and pantry, cooking based upon what we have.
-This means I must be extra creative in my recipe creations this week.
+I have to be extra creative in my recipe creations this week.
 Sometimes the best dishes come from the unexpected.
 These Naan Pizzas with White Bean Puree and Bacon are just that.

-We have a value pack of mini naan in our refrigerator, which means there are a lot of them.
-Typically I will freeze the extras, but since we’re moving I am trying to utilize them in different ways.
-I came up with this recipe after I saw a can of white beans in my pantry.
+There is a value pack of mini naan in our refrigerator, which means there are a lot of them.
+The extras can be frozen, but since we’re moving I am trying to utilize them in different ways.
+As a result, I came up with this recipe after I saw a can of white beans in my pantry.
 These little naan pizzas are so gosh darn good.
 They’re seriously addictive!

 - Naan Flatbreads: I designed this recipe based upon the mini/small naan you find at the grocery store.
 You can adapt the recipe to be used on the full size naan as well, the serving quantity will just be different.

-- Bacon: The bacon bits can be made in advance.
+- Bacon: You can make the bacon bits in advance.
 Use whatever bacon you like.

-- Other Toppings: In addition to the bacon, I added chopped scallions and black olives to these pizzas.
+- Other Toppings: In addition to the bacon, there are chopped scallions and black olives to these pizzas.
 I feel these two items go hand-in-hand with the other elements of the dish.

 - Cheese: The only cheese in this recipe is shredded parmesan.
 It pairs exceptionally well with the white bean puree and bacon, without overpowering any of the other flavors.

 The first thing to do is make the white bean puree.
-Since we do not have a food processor, I just used our immersion blender.
-The puree can be made with either.
+If you do not have a food processor, you can use an immersion blender.
 Blend the white beans (drained and rinsed), olive oil, minced garlic, and lemon juice until pureed.
 Season with salt to taste.

 If you have not already cooked your bacon, set the white bean puree in the refrigerator while you do so.

-These Naan Pizzas could be made as an appetizer to share or as an easy, fun dinner paired with a salad.
+These Naan Pizzas make a great appetizer to share or an easy, fun dinner paired with a salad.
 I drizzled ours with Chili Onion Crunch (from Trader Joe’s) which was absolutely delicious.
-(This can be seen in the above picture.)
-It added a really nice sweet heat to the flavor profile, though it’s not necessary.
+The onion crunch adds a really nice sweet heat to the flavor profile, though it’s not necessary.
 These pizzas are phenomenal, Chili Onion Crunch or not.
 I really think you’re going to love these.
 If you make them, please comment below and let me know what you think!

 You may also like: